Azure/azure-powershell/src/ResourceMover/examples/Invoke-AzResourceMoverCommit.md

 ```

-Commit the set of resources in the Move Collection using "MoveResource Name" as input
+Commit the set of resources in the Move Collection using "MoveResource Name" as input.

-### Example 3: Commit the set of resources in the Move Collection using "SourceARMID" as input
+### Example 3: Commit the set of resources in the Move Collection using "SourceARMID" as input.
 ```powershell
 PS C:\> Invoke-AzResourceMoverCommit -ResourceGroupName "RG-MoveCollection-demoRMS" -MoveCollectionName "PS-centralus-westcentralus-demoRMS"  -MoveResource $('/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/PSDemoRM/providers/Microsoft.Network/networkSecurityGroups/PSDemoVM-nsg') -MoveResourceInputType "MoveResourceSourceId"